g1ovanaqueiroz/g1ovanaqueiroz/README.md

 Here I had the chance to participate in some amazing communities like [@guardians-DSC][@guardians-dsc] [@elasComputacao][@elascomputacao] [@ras-ufcg][@ras-ufcg] you might like to check them out 💜

-There are some topics I love to talk about like teaching, functional programming, agile methodologies, and music.
+I'd love to talk about teaching, functional programming, agile methodologies, and music.

 ### 📫 You can reach me at: